Contact Us

 Cybil, “the Farseer”

-Provenance: A torn scrap of tarot card
+Splinter: A torn scrap of tarot card

 Cybil is a master of divination, using her considerable talents to glimpse the possibilities of the future.
 She is skilled with a variety of different prophetic devices and will find methods suitable to the individual seeking her guidance.
 She is most well known for her use of tarot cards and seeking visions in her crystal ball, but has been known to read tea leaves and cracked bone as well.